EpsilonZ/CityVisualizer/GenerationModule/README.md

 __description__: A description of the simulation.
 This helps keeping a record of what's inside each simulation

-__numberOfCitizens__: I'm still working on this field but at the moment is how much OF NOT you want to simulate.
-For example, if you write 95 it will simulate only 5% of the population.
-I know this is confusing, I'm fixing it.
+__numberOfCitizens__: The % of the city you want to generate.
+100 is the total.

 __visualizationTracing__: True if you want to generate the city and enable visualization to the data false if not.